National Security Adviser O'Brien says Pompeo told him he's not running for Senate - Local News 8

 National Security Adviser O’Brien says Pompeo told him he’s not running for Senate

-National Security Adviser Robert O’Brien said he’s spoken in the past days with Secretary of State Mike Pompeo, who told him he’s not running for Senate in Kansas.
+National Security Adviser Robert O’Brien said he’s spoken in the past few days with Secretary of State Mike Pompeo, who told him he’s not running for a US Senate seat in Kansas.

 “I hope and I expect Secretary Pompeo will stay.
 I spoke with him about this two nights ago.
 He said he’s not running for Senate.
 He said he’s staying as secretary of state,” O’Brien said Sunday on ABC’s “This Week.”